Planar 2-homogeneous commutative rational vector fields: Commutative projective flows

-Our main ideas how to prove the Theorem are very transparent and can be described as follows. \\
+Our main ideas how to prove Theorem \ref{thm-main} are very transparent and can be described immediately as follows. \\

-First, we write a condition that vector fields of flows $\phi=u\bl v$ and $\psi=a\bl b$ commute.
-This is tantamount to the property that Lie bracket vanish.
+First, we write a condition that vector fields of flows $\phi=(u,v)$ and $\psi=(a,b)$ commute.
+This is tantamount to the property that Lie bracket of both vector fields vanish.
 After some transformations we arrive at the linear system of two ODEs.
-A trivial case aside, calculation of its Wr\'{o}nskian shows that both flows are in fact abelian flows (flows whose orbits are algebraic curves) of level $1$ - there are two homogeneous rational functions $\mathscr{W}$ and $\mathscr{V}$ of homogenity degree $1$, such that $\mathscr{W}(u,v)=\mathscr{W}(x,y)$, $\mathscr{V}(a,b)=\mathscr{V}(x,y)$.
-But this, at its turn, implies, that with a help of conjugation with proper $1$-BIR, the second coordinate of the vector field of the flow $\phi$ can be made identically zero - this is possible only for level $1$ abelian flows.
-Now, the differential system implies that the second coordinate of the vector field of the flow $\psi$ is equal to $cy^2$, and since these two vector fields must be non-proportional, it gives $c\neq 0$; for example, $c=-1$.
+A trivial case aside (Proposition \ref{level-0}), calculation of its Wr\'{o}nskian shows that both flows are in fact abelian flows (flows whose orbits are algebraic curves) of level $1$ - there are two homogeneous rational functions $\mathscr{W}$ and $\mathscr{V}$ of homogeneity degree $1$, such that $\mathscr{W}(u,v)=\mathscr{W}(x,y)$, $\mathscr{V}(a,b)=\mathscr{V}(x,y)$.\\

+But being abelian flow of level $1$, at its turn, implies that with a help of conjugation with a proper $1$-BIR, the second coordinate of the vector field of the flow $\phi$ can be made identically zero - this is possible only for level $1$ abelian flows.
+Suppose, this holds.
+Now, the differential system is much more simple, and it implies that the second coordinate of the vector field of the flow $\psi$ is equal to $cy^2$.
+Since these two vector fields must be non-proportional, it gives $c\neq 0$; for example, after conjugation with a homothety we may assume that $c=-1$.
 But then the second variable split, and we have $b=\frac{y}{y+1}$.
-So, without loss of generality, we can consider $\phi=u\bl 0$ and $\psi=a\bl\frac{y}{y+1}$.
-Since $\mathscr{V}(a,\frac{y}{y+1})=\mathscr{V}(x,y)$, this shows that $a$ is an algebraic function, and from symmetry considerations we get that $u$ is algebraic function, too - if a projective flow is $1$-BIR conjugate to algebraic flow, a flow itself is algebraic.\\
+So, without loss of generality, after performing a $1$-BIR conjugation, we can consider $\phi=(u,y)$ and $\psi=(a,\frac{y}{y+1})$.
+Since $\mathscr{V}(a,\frac{y}{y+1})=\mathscr{V}(x,y)$, this shows that $a$ is an algebraic function, and from symmetry considerations we get that $u$ is algebraic function, too - if a projective flow is $1$-BIR conjugate to algebraic flow, a flow itself must be algebraic.\\

-To find when a vector field $\varpi\bl\varrho$ produces algebraic flow of level $1$, we need the following criterion, which follows from results in \cite{alkauskas-2}. \begin{prop} Let $\varpi\bl\varrho$ is a pair or $2$-homogeneous rational functions, $x\varrho-y\varpi\neq 0$.
+To find when a vector field $(\varpi,\varrho)$ produces algebraic flow of level $1$, we need the following criterion, which follows from results in \cite{alkauskas-2}. \begin{prop} Let $(\varpi,\varrho)$ is a pair or $2$-homogeneous rational functions, $x\varrho-y\varpi\neq 0$.
 Let $\varrho(x)=\varrho(x,1)$, $\varpi(x)=\varpi(x,1)$.
-A projective flow with a vector field $\varpi\bl\varrho$ is a level $1$ algebraic flow if and only if all the solutions of the ODE
+A projective flow with a vector field $(\varpi,\varrho)$ is a level $1$ algebraic flow if and only if all the solutions of the ODE